DerDemystifier/AnkiIgnoreCase/README.md

 >As you would think, simply compares your input with the answer without matching case.
 So ANKI ↔ Anki.

+### Does this work in Anki Version 2.x.xx

+>I've tested on Anki Version 2.1.48.
+I would assume it to be working in later versions as well.
+If not, please open a support ticket above, labeled _Issues_.

 ### Why didn't you simply write an add-on for this?

 >Addons aren't available for AnkiDroid, also I don't feel like investing considerable time learning how to write Anki Addons for something so small.